Enjoy the flowers, respect our pride

-- Feel free to photograph yourself with the flowers, but do not walk into a flower field.
+- Feel free to take a photo with the flowers but please do not venture into the fields.

 How to make a tulip-friendly selfie!

-What you are allowed to do is walk along the edge of the tulip fields.
-Be careful and respectful of our flowers.
-You can get the most fantastic photographs without walking into a field of flowers.
+You are allowed to walk along the edges of the tulip fields but be careful and respectful of our flowers so we can all continue to enjoy them.
+You can still take some truly fantastic photographs without walking into a field of flowers.

 So how do you take a cool selfie with a vast, colourful sea of flowers in the background?
 Here are our six tips for the ultimate shot!

 Do not photograph against the lightWhen photographing against the light, your camera tends to underexpose the subject, which can create unwanted shadows.
 So make sure your subject (i.e. you) is properly exposed.